CarineRey/caars/README.md

 ### seq2sp-dir

-A directory containing tabular link files between sequence and species.
+A directory containing tabular files including links between sequences and species.
 Each filename must be composed of the name of the gene family and the extension ".tsv".

 ### sample-sheet

-CAARS needs in input a sample sheet file.
+CAARS needs a sample sheet file.

-This file is composed of 10 tabulated delimited columns with headers:
+This file is composed of 10 tabulation-delimited columns with headers:
-  * Sample ID: an unique identifier (3 capital letters is recommended)
+  * Sample ID: a unique identifier (3 capital letters is recommended)
   * Sample species name: the species of the sample
   * Group ID: the group of the sample
-  * Reference species name: A reference species to annotate the sample.
+  * Reference species name: Reference species used to annotate the sample.
   * Path for a single-end RNA-seq run : Single *fastq* or *fasta* file path (authorized extension: .fa, .fasta, .fq, .fastq)
-  * Path for a double-end RNA-seq run : Left *fastq* or *fasta* file path
+  * Path for a paired-end RNA-seq run : Left *fastq* or *fasta* file path
-  * Path for a double-end RNA-seq run : Right *fastq* or *fasta* file path
+  * Path for a paired-end RNA-seq run : Right *fastq* or *fasta* file path
-  * Strand and type of the RNA-seq run : F,R,RF,FR,US,UP
+  * Strand and type of the RNA-seq run : F,R,RF,FR,US or UP
   * Run the standard assembly on data : Yes or No
   * Path to a given assembly : *fasta* file path (must contain only cds)
   * Run the assisted assembly (apytram) on data : Yes or No